lupyuen/nuttx-star64/README.md

 mv s1, a1
 ```

-Here we see that U-Boot [(or OpenSBI)](https://github.com/riscv-non-isa/riscv-sbi-doc/blob/master/riscv-sbi.adoc#function-hart-start-fid-0) passes 2 arguments to our kernel...
+Here we see that U-Boot [(or OpenSBI)](https://github.com/riscv-non-isa/riscv-sbi-doc/blob/master/riscv-sbi.adoc#function-hart-start-fid-0) will pass 2 arguments when it starts our kernel...

 - Register A0: Hart ID